 The first step of the procedure involves the administration of anesthesia so that you will remain comfortable during your procedures.
 Anesthesia may include general anesthesia and intravenous sedation.
 Dr. Rottman will select the best option for your individual needs.

 Incisions are required in all body contouring procedures involving the removal of excess skin.

 The pattern and length of the incision can vary, depending upon the location and volume of over-abundant skin tissue that needs to be removed, personal preference, and Dr. Rottman’s surgical judgment.
 The incisions will be placed in areas where they will go unnoticed, if possible.

-Body contouring may be done in phases.
+Body contouring in Maryland may be done in phases.
 The development and timing of your surgical plan will depend on your own individual needs and goals, as well as the best judgment of Dr. Rottman.
 Although it may have taken years to lose all the needed weight, patience will be required for your body contouring results to be complete.

 A body lift consists of treatment for sagging buttocks, waist, abdomen, outer thighs, and hips either in a single procedure or in phased procedures.
 The patterns of the incisions may vary, including removing the layer of excess skin and fat.

 The patterns for the incisions involved in this procedure depend on how much excess skin must be removed.
 This could include a single incision or a number of incisions around the areola.
 These incisions would be formed in a line that extends from one’s areola to the crease of the breast, as well as a horizontal incision along the crease of the breast.
 Breast implants may also be recommended to augment the size and shape of the breasts.

 Upper arm skin that sags can be treated using an incision that extends from the underarm area to the inside and rear of the upper arm.
 Other arm incisions may be needed in areas where excess skin has sagging pockets.